kengibson1111/go-stdlib/README.md

   can return an error related to the missing data.
 And the component owner can decide how to handle the three different versions of JSON blobs.

+* unmarshalbackward - also shows JSON encoder tolerance.
+In this case, components are still publishing version 1 events.
+But there are subscribers with version 2 and version 3 event type definitions.
+No error on the unmarshal, and the subscriber component's owner can decide if/when to return an application error for previous versions of events.

 ## encoding/xml

 * encoder - this shows how to define xml translation in a golang type definition.
 That information